 Three species are commonly grown in the Northeast:

 Black mulberries (M. nigra) produce the most flavorful fruit but are less hardy than other species only adapted to Zone 5 and warmer.
 Native to western Asia.

 Red mulberries (M. rubra) are hardier than black mulberries and may grow to become very large trees.
 These North American natives prefer deep, rich soils and are usually found on bottomlands and along streams.
 Young trees are not as hardy as older ones.
-Superior red mulberry selections include 'Hicks Everbearing', 'Johnson', 'Stubbs', 'Townsend', 'Illinois Everbearing', and 'Travis'.
+Superior red mulberry selections include 'Hicks Everbearing', 'Johnson', 'Stubbs', 'Townsend', 'Illinois Everbearing' (a M. rubra x M. alba hybrid), and 'Travis'.

 White mulberries (M. alba) are the most widely grown in New York State.
 Many cultivars have been selected for their foliage for silkworms (this species was originally imported from China to feed silkworms), several also have excellent fruit.
 'New American' is considered the best, but 'Trowbridge', 'Thorburn', and 'Victoria', are very good.
 Little cultivar development continues today.
 Seedlings are very variable in performance.